sigasi/sigasi_insights/content/tech/preview.md

 excludefromlatest: true
 ---

-For those users who want to get early access to the features and bugfixes of upcoming Sigasi Studio releases, we have set up an extra release channel, called `Sigasi Preview`.
+For users who want early access to the features and bug fixes of upcoming Sigasi Studio releases, we have set up an extra release channel called `Sigasi Preview`.

 The Sigasi Preview release channel offers more frequent releases than the official releases.
 This page gives an introduction to the most important changes.